wzhang109/state-coordination/docs/validation_plan.md

 - disagreement rate by document type
 - examples of false positives and false negatives

+## Weighting and sensitivity

+The four dimensions are currently equal-weighted (0.25 each).
+This is a default choice under no prior information about relative importance, not a substantive claim.

+Planned sensitivity checks, to be run once sector coverage is sufficient (n >= 8):

+1. **Leave-one-dimension-out.** Recompute the index four times, each time dropping one dimension.
+Report how sector rankings change.
+2. **Perturbation.** Draw 1,000 weight vectors from a Dirichlet(1,1,1,1) distribution.
+   Report the share of draws under which the main qualitative conclusion is unchanged.
+3. **Theory-motivated alternatives.** Report the index under at least one weighting derived from the mechanism rather than convenience — e.g. up-weighting network breadth and allocation, which are the two dimensions that distinguish the capacity-building hypothesis from the incumbent-entrenchment hypothesis.

+A result that survives (1) and holds in >90% of (2) is reported as robust.
+A result that does not is reported as weight-dependent, not suppressed.

 ## 3. Error typology

 Classify recurring errors, such as: